As a screenwriter, you want to spend most of your time writing and less time worrying about typeface and line spacing.

 Cost: $45 for Mac, $40 for Windows

-You never want to give someone a reason not to read your script, and when the difference between “consider” and “pass” could be just a few formatting issues, you want to make sure you have a program that takes care of that for you!
-This way, you can focus on the important thing – the writing!
+You never want to give someone a reason not to read your script, and when the difference between “consider” and “pass” could be just a few formatting issues, make sure you have a program that takes care of that for you!
+That allows you to focus on the important part, the writing.

-So whether you’re a writer’s-room regular or a student working solo, find the tool that makes the most sense for you, learn it well, and stick with it!
+Whether you’re a writer’s-room regular or a student working solo, find the tool that makes the most sense for you, learn it well, and stick with it.